We'd love to hear from you!

 Should I book direct, or via Airbnb/VRBO?
 What's the difference?

-Are your cabins dog friendly?
+Is your cabin dog friendly?

 Your listing is advertised at a much lower rate than I see when I try to book.
 How do I get that lower rate?